 You likely have experienced some legal scenario in your career so far.
 You may have even done some training on the subject or sought legal counsel for your work.
 While this exposure can be helpful, none of those experiences compare to the depth and breadth of legal education that an MSL provides.

 Since this degree is designed for people adjacent to law work, you’ll gain broad coverage of the law versus niche areas that lawyers or other legal professionals must learn.
-For example, you can master the broad strokes of contract writing, negotiation, and completion without analyzing all the details of every different type of contract.
+For example, you can master the principles of commercial and personal contracts and learn how to interpret and apply contracts in general without focusing on all the details of every different type of contract.
 This will serve you well in various stages of business development.

-MSL programs, like what is offered at Pitt Law, teach you a solid understanding of the basics so you can become more adept at identifying and rectifying legal issues.
+MSL programs, like what is offered at Pitt Law, teach you a solid understanding of the basics so you can become more adept at identifying, analyzing, and resolving legal issues.
 Your unique background can make you more informed on law without pivoting your entire career.
 Once you graduate, you’ll have a comprehensive and well-rounded perspective of the evolving laws and regulations that govern business today.

 Career Advancement & Opportunities